After university

 In conclusion, what do your online presence and your resume tell employers?
 Are you sending the right messages?
 Try to view your information as though you were in a hiring manager’s shoes.
 What do you see?
 When it’s all said and done, would you hire you?

-Fortunately, CDU students and recent graduates can chat to the expert staff within the university's Careers and Employment Team.
+Fortunately, CDU students and recent graduates can chat to the expert staff within the university's Careers and Employability Team.
 They're here to help improve your chances of securing your dream career, by offering helpful, practical advice.

 Related Articles